Access Money Habitudes Online:

 How is this workshop emblematic of other community financial education classes that use Money Habitudes cards?

 2. Non-threatening activity, ice breaker.
 A hallmark of Money Habitudes classes and counseling sessions is that they are non-threatening and non-judgmental.
-As a result, Money Habitudes is often used as a financial ice breaker activity at the beginning of a class to put people at ease, or a standalone class with the cards is the first in a series of classes that build on understanding one’s money personality.
-Later classes in a series might be on budgeting, buying a house, couples communication skills, etc. The announcement declares the class to be fun, non-threatening and safe; all typical words and goals for teachers using Money Habitudes, be it with adults, young adults or teens.
+As a result, Money Habitudes is often used as a financial ice-breaker activity at the beginning of a class to put people at ease, or a standalone class with the cards is the first in a series of classes that build on understanding one’s money personality.
+Later classes in a series might be on budgeting, buying a house, couples communication skills, etc. The announcement declares the class to be fun, non-threatening, and safe; all typical words and goals for teachers using Money Habitudes, be it with adults, young adults, or teens.

 3. Part of a series.
 Here, the “Improve Your Relationship with Money” class does not appear to be explicitly part of a series of other classes (like a four-week series with one class a week).
 However, there is a pitch at the end that notes that there is a financial course the following week on “Finding Your Money Power Payment” that will focus on “tips for finding more money in your budget to save for your goals and reduce debt.”
-The center also lists a number of other upcoming entrepreneurship, leadership and financial education classes on its web site.
+The center also lists several other upcoming entrepreneurship, leadership, and financial education classes on its website.
 Because it’s fun and non-threatening, Money Habitudes can make a longer series of personal finance or relationship classes more approachable, getting people in the door in a way that offering a “budgeting class” does not.
-However, many participants will then seek out other classes afterwards, because they found the material interesting and helpful and because it showed them areas where they would benefit from help such as budgeting, investing, foreclosure prevention, creating a savings plan, going from unbanked or underbanked to banked, etc. To this end, Money Habitudes is often used as a fun self-awareness introduction to budgeting classes and credit repair classes; this includes Dave Ramsey’s budgeting classes (Financial Peace University).
+However, many participants will then seek out other classes afterward, because they found the material interesting and helpful and because it showed them areas where they would benefit from help such as budgeting, investing, foreclosure prevention, creating a savings plan, going from unbanked or underbanked to banked, etc. To this end, Money Habitudes is often used as a fun self-awareness introduction to budgeting classes and credit repair classes; this includes Dave Ramsey’s budgeting classes (Financial Peace University).

 • In this case, the community organization is the Maine Centers for Women, Work and Community.
-Its mission is very similar to many other financial education organizations that use Money Habitudes: We help Maine women succeed in their workplace, business and community.
+Its mission is very similar to many other financial education organizations that use Money Habitudes: We help Maine women succeed in their workplace, business, and community.
 We are committed to improving the economic lives of Maine women and their families.
 We meet women “where they are” and provide them with support, guidance, and the tools they need to take the next steps toward a more promising future.
 We support women in their efforts to secure a more promising future through access to education, jobs that pay a living wage, self-employment, money management, and civic leadership.